cirla/FunWithComputers/_posts/2017-12-21-do-androids-dream-of-electric-blue.md

     'VERB': 'v',
 }

-# get synonyms for a spaCy token
 def get_syns(token):
+    """get synonyms for a spaCy token"""
     synsets = wordnet.synsets(token.orth_, pos=POS_MAP.get(token.pos_))
     if synsets:
         return itertools.chain.from_iterable(s.lemma_names() for s in synsets)
     return [token.orth_]

-# explode a color name into the product of all of its component words' synonyms
 def explode(color_name):
-    return set(
+    """explode a color name into the product of all of its component words' synonyms""" return set(
         ' '.join(variant).replace('_', ' ').upper()
         for variant in itertools.product(